vmware/alb-sdk/python/avi/sdk/samples/clone_vs.md

 ### Disabling learning in the cloned WAF Policy

 It may desirable to disable learning for the cloned WAF Policy and its referenced PSM groups, for example if the source Virtual Service was used for learning and the cloned Virtual Service will be an instance of the same application, but independent learning is not desired.
-This can be achieved with the option  `-flag disablelearning`:
+This can be achieved with the option  `-flags disablelearning`:

-> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model -flag disablelearning vs example cloned-example -v *
+> clone_vs.py -c controller1.acme.com -fc vs-wafpolicy,positive-security-model -flags disablelearning vs example cloned-example -v *

 This flag can also be used when cloning a WAF Policy individually:

-> clone_vs.py -c controller1.acme.com -fc positive-security-model -flag disablelearning generic wafpolicy example cloned-example
+> clone_vs.py -c controller1.acme.com -fc positive-security-model -flags disablelearning generic wafpolicy example cloned-example

 ## Cross-Version support